joshmarinacci/mmowam/blog/blog.md

 # MMOWAM:  Massively Multiplayer Online Whack-A-Mole

 This blog is based on my talk from NodePDX 2016.
-You can watch [the full video of my session](link), or read my other writings on [my personal blog](http://joshondesign.com/).
+You can watch [the full video of my session](https://www.youtube.com/watch?v=M0InR6sjH_Y&feature=youtu.be), or read my other writings on [my personal blog](http://joshondesign.com/).

 # Building a Casual Gaming MMO

 Today I'm going to build a casual Massively Multiplayer Online game.
 Something that can have 50 or more people playing at the same time.
 And I’m going to do it without writing any server side code.
 Yes, no server code at all.
-Your first question is probably: *why on earth would you want to do this*?
+Your first question is probably: *Why on earth would anyone want to do this*?
 Why are you going to make an MMO without any server side code?

 In my day job I work on [realtime networks](http://www.pubnub.com/) for a startup in San Francisco.
 Most of our customers use our DSN (Data Stream Network) for chat applications and vehicle tracking.
 This makes sense, people like to communicate and they want to know when the bus is coming.
-When the RFP came up for NodePDX (Portland's Premier JavaScript conference) one of my co-workers suggested I build a game.
+When the RFP came up for [NodePDX](http://nodepdx.org) (Portland's Premier JavaScript conference) one of my co-workers suggested I build a game instead of the usual chat app.

 The challenge is I'm not really a gamer anymore.
 I don't have the time to get deep into games, and certainly not the time to become competitive with guys who spend hours and hours honing their craft.
 Instead I like playing games with people around me.
 I like board games and Mario Kart.
 Games anyone can pick up and enjoy, with no prior training.
-So my challenge was to create a game that's realtime and can accommodate far more people than a board game could handle.
-What would it be like to play with 20 people at once, when you're all in the same room.
-That led me to one of my all-time favorite boardwalk games: Whack-A-Mole.
+So my challenge was to create a game that's both realtime and can accommodate far more people than a board game could handle.
+What would it be like to play with 20 people at once, when you're all in the same room?
+That led me to one of my all-time favorite boardwalk games: [Whack-A-Mole](https://en.wikipedia.org/wiki/Whac-A-Mole).

 Whack-A-Mole is awesome.
 It requires no learning; even little kids can play it.
 It does have some skill, but you can get pretty far knowing nothing at all.
 And most importantly, it's fun whether are winning or losing.
 Everyone loves smashing cute cartoon creatures.
 (It also happens to be fairly easy to code.
 No 3D modeling required.)
 Now imagine if you could play Whack-A-Mole on a big screen TV or projector, but let everyone use their existing smartphone as their controller.
 This is the dream.